 Everything You Need To Know about The RTO (Return To Origin) Shipping Charges

 Read on to find out everything that you need to know about RTO.
-It will help you to have more insight into the whole concept of eCommerce package delivery.
+It will help you to have more insight into the whole concept of eCommerce package delivery and logistics.

 Return to Origin or RTO is a commonly heard term in the eCommerce world.
 In simple terms, it refers to the non-deliverability of a package and its return to the seller’s address.
 The courier agency in case of RTO, is not able to deliver the shipment due to non-availability of the recipient and hence sends it back to the warehouse of the shipper.

 There are various reasons why a package remains undelivered and is sent back to the seller.
 Some of them are as follows: